kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 1. Open your Kubeflow Cluster, create a Notebook Server and connect to it.

-2. Clone this repo and navigate to this directory

-3. Download JPX dataset using Kaggle's API.
+2. Download JPX dataset using Kaggle's API.
 To do this, do the following:

    * Login to Kaggle and click on your user profile picture.
    * Click on ‘Account’.